marvin-jens/find_circ/README.md

 is given here:

   - **v1** : as used in Memczak et al. 2013
+  - **v1.2** :
-  - **v1.1** : by default no longer report junctions with only one uniquely aligned anchor.
+    - by default no longer report junctions with only one uniquely aligned anchor.
 Original behaviour can be restored using the
       `--halfuniq` switch.
-  - **v1.2** : fix the uniqueness handling.
+    - fix the uniqueness handling.
 Occasionally reads would have either anchor align uniquely, but never both.
 These rare cases now get flagged as "NO_UNIQ_BRIDGES".
+    - support all chromosomes in one fasta file
+    - store the size of each chromosome upon first access, pad violations of chromosome bounds by padding with 'N'
-Other labels have been extended for clarity ("UNAMBIGUOUS_BP" instead of "UNAMBIGUOUS"), in a manner that preserves functionality of `grep` commands.
+    - category labels have been extended for clarity ("UNAMBIGUOUS_BP" instead of "UNAMBIGUOUS", etc.), in a manner which preserves functionality of `grep` commands.
   - **v2** : (not released yet): produce multiple anchor lengths to potentially yield more junctions with unique anchor mappings.